-- · is highly selective to PDE5, which may support a favorable side effect profile; and - · is fast-acting (as early as 15 minutes) based on a shorter Tmax, or time to maximum plasma concentration.
+- is highly selective to PDE5, which may support a favorable tolerability profile; and - is fast-acting (as early as 15 minutes) based on a short Tmax, or time to maximum plasma concentration.

 In November 2009, we announced results from the first of several pivotal Phase 3 studies of avanafil.
 The first study, REVIVE (TA-301), was a randomized, double-blind, placebo-controlled Phase 3 study of avanafil in 646 men.